DFE-Digital/teaching-record-system/docs/api-designs/webhooks.md

 You will be given a public key with which you can [verify the webhook](#verifying-the-webhook).

 Your endpoint should return a success status code (200-299) when the webhook has been processed successfully.
-If an error code is returned, or the endpoint takes longer than 30 seconds to respond, the message will be retried later.
+If any other status code is returned, or the endpoint takes longer than 30 seconds to respond, the message will be retried later.
 The retry intervals are:
 - 5 seconds,
 - 5 minutes,
 - 30 minutes,